PlNKWithAnL/HenryTutorialEdit/Building-the-Mod.md

  - Inside the `plugins` folder, you will need to place the mod's .dll file.
 Place your built asset bundle into the folder named `AssetBundles`, and your audio file in `Soundbanks`.

+Your folder structure should now look like this:
 ```
 /HenryTutorial/Build
 |_ /Plugins